 Research

-My research is focused on the study of political violence, gender-based violence, and social movements and contentious politics in Africa and South Asia.
-I am a mixed-methods researcher: my work combines insights from in-depth, multi-sited fieldwork with analyses of quantitative conflict datasets.
-Through such approaches, I seek to uncover both broad patterns of violence and trace the causal mechanisms that generate conflict.
+My scholarship is focused on the study of political violence, sexual and gender-based violence (SGBV), and social movements and contentious politics in Africa and South Asia.
+I am a mixed-methods researcher: my work combines insights from in-depth, multi-sited fieldwork with descriptive analyses of quantitative conflict datasets.
+Through these approaches, I seek to uncover both broad patterns of violence and trace the causal mechanisms that generate conflict and collective action.
 I am also interested in the philosophy of social science and in small-N cross-regional comparisons.

 My first book, Playing with Fire: Parties and Political Violence in Kenya and India (Cambridge University Press 2024), develops a theoretical and empirical account of the relationship between elites, political parties, and party-based violence.
 This research is based on a cross-regional comparison of Kenya and India with subnational comparisons in the two countries.